-As signalled last year, the St Mary’s College Proprietors Board has been preparing for the refurbishment of the Mother Benedict block in 2021.
-I am pleased to inform you that this project has commenced, and the MB block and surrounding site is being prepared over the April school holidays.
+The St Mary’s College Proprietors Board has been preparing for the refurbishment of the Mother Benedict block in 2021.
+We are pleased to inform you that this project has commenced, and the MB block and surrounding site was prepared over the April holidays.

 This centrally located block dates from the 1970’s and will be modernised to bring it to current building code, attain a higher seismic rating and deliver a completely new interior that facilitates current education practices, provide flexible learning spaces and adds multipurpose outside teaching opportunities.